Jfar97/PersonalFinancePro/PFPro/README.md

-The actual app contents are contained inside this PFPro folder
+The actual app contents are contained inside the above PFPro folder